SeeuSim/DogeTTM-FrontEnd/README.md

 ![src_diagram (2)](https://user-images.githubusercontent.com/25603844/175934696-46c957dd-5184-47b2-a60c-4465ba92494e.png)

 ## Problems Encountered

-1. AP
-2. Functions are very computation-intensive, so resources like images and end data take a long time
+1. Fitions are very computation-intensive, so resources like images and end data take a long time to load.
-3.
+3. Even though the API functions output the correct data format, some NFT tokens are very new, so they are missing in some data values.
+Fetching code returns incomplete data, and the API call will return an error when we use it for subsequent functions.

 ## Testing and Evaluation
 For Milestone 2 we have performed developer testing as well as system testing.
 For subsequent milestone 3 we will integrate automated testing into our code, with the focus being on behaviour testing using Selenium and Behave in Python.